Aliases for CD160 Gene

 GeneCards Summary for CD160 Gene

 CD160 (CD160 Molecule) is a Protein Coding gene.
-Diseases associated with CD160 include neurotrophic keratopathy and allergic asthma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Diseases associated with CD160 include neurotrophic keratopathy.
+Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 GO annotations related to this gene include receptor binding and MHC class I receptor activity.

 UniProtKB/Swiss-Prot for CD160 Gene